-SUGGESTED COURSE SEQUENCE HLTED 1 Exploring Health Issues 3 or Core Courses (12-14 units): HLTED 20 Health and Wellness: Personal Change 1 ENGL 201A Preparation for Composition and LRNRE 20 Introduction to Youth Development 3 Reading 4 LRNRE 30 Introduction to Tutoring 1 or ENGL 201B Preparation for Composition and TOTAL MA JOR UNITS: 12-14 Reading 4 A more adm mend ENCL course man substitute ENCL 201 A or 201 D
+COURSE SEQUENCE HLTED 1 Exploring Health Issues 3 Core Courses (12-14 units): ENGL 201A Preparation for Composition and Reading 4 HLTED 20 LRNRE 20 LRNRE 30 or Health and Wellness: Personal Change Introduction to Youth Development Introduction to Tutoring 1 3 1 ENGL 201B Preparation for Composition and Reading 4 JOR UNITS: vanced ENGL course may substitute ENGL 201A 12-14 or 201B.

-^{}A more advanced ENGL course may substitute ENGL 201A or 201B.
+A more advanced MATH course may substitute MATH 250 or 253.

-- Student demonstrates readiness to work with K-8 students in math, English, and other academic courses. - · Student can apply appropriate strategies for target populations and various learning and communication styles. - Student demonstrates ability to set personal and community wellness goals. - Student employs culturally appropriate practices as they apply to pedagogical themes. - Student demonstrates ability to develop an effective lesson plan for youth development program.
+- Student demonstrates readiness to work with K-8 students in math, English, and other academic courses. - Student can apply appropriate strategies for target populations and various learning and communication styles. - Student demonstrates ability to set personal and community wellness goals. - Student employs culturally appropriate practices as they apply to pedagogical themes. - Student demonstrates ability to develop an effective lesson plan for youth development program.